-- >> Are there opportunities for regeneration and reuse of underutilised assets along the Blueway and within the towns and villages surrounding it, to improve the economic, social and environmental sustainability of the area? - >> Can you promote and inspire responsible outdoor recreation through the Leave no Trace Principles?
+- >> Are there opportunities for regeneration and reuse of underutilised assets along the Blueway and within the towns and villages surrounding it, to improve the economic, social and environmental sustainability of the area? - Can you promote and inspire responsible outdoor recreation through the Leave no Trace Principles? - >> Are there opportunities for the community to improve awareness, water quality and habitat resources of the Blueway?